Eight Business Online Banking Provider Must-Haves

 5. Facilitates a seamless digital experience across all devices

 If you use multiple devices – tablet, desktop, smart phone – your online banking experience should be consistent.
 Test your FI’s platform.
 Is it intuitive, easily allowing you to check account balances and transactions?
 How fast can you make transfers?
 If the experience varies from device to device, ask about plans for a more responsive, integrated approach.

 Technology is evolving in much the same way as payments.
 Is your bank making the investments needed to respond quickly?
 Scalable solutions that incorporate the latest innovations enable you to adapt as your business grows.

 The Payment Card Industry Security Council has rigorous requirements for protecting payment data.
 Merchants and processors who mismanage that data can face stiff penalties and fines, as well as loss of reputation.
 With so much on the line, it’s critical to know your FI’s overall security posture – how well they are protected against cyber threats.
 Check to see whether your prospective bank has had data breaches.
 How did they address the matter?
 Did the response meet your expectations?

 8. Gives you the personal attention you deserve

-Will your FI offer a dedicated resource who can handle all your banking requirements?
+Will your financial institution offer a dedicated resource who can handle all your banking requirements?
 A relationship manager who’ll be responsive to your needs is an asset.

 Looking for an online banking provider?
-Call your Synovus Relationship Manager for more details.
+Call a Synovus Commercial Banker for more details.